-Of course, as an expat, part of the thrill of moving abroad is the excitement of everything new, but alongside that you also want to feel at home after a while.
+Of course, as an expat, part of the thrill of moving abroad is the excitement of everything new, but alongside that you also want to feel at home at a certain point.

 If you’re reading this post, then you’ve probably lived in your chosen country for a considerable amount of time by now, but somehow living in a foreign country still feels like a struggle.

 You’ve made all the effort, followed all the tips and tricks out there, and yet you’re still having a hard time settling in abroad.

 What’s up with that?

 Shouldn’t it be relatively straightforward that once you get all the paperwork sorted, you find a place to live, go to work and find some friends then you will naturally feel more at home?

 In theory, sure, and that’s definitely what most expat advice out there would like you to believe.

 But ticking all the boxes that concern the practicalities of settling in does not address the emotional side of feeling at home.